DeAngelisA/DeAngelisA.github.io/_pages/about.md

 I am a [certified RStudio](https://education.rstudio.com/trainers/) instructor and passionate teacher in statistics, quantitative research methods, and computational social science techniques.
 The courses I teach are listed in the [Teaching](https://deangelisa.github.io/teaching/) section.
 I am happy to share teaching materials upon request.

-Are you a Master student at the University of Milan and you are considering me as your thesis supervisor? [https://deangelisa.github.io/supervision.html](Click here for research topics and application details).
+Are you a Master student at the University of Milan and you are considering me as your thesis supervisor?
+[Click here for research topics and application details](https://deangelisa.github.io/supervision.html).